ECS154B-SQ24/Assignment3/README.md

 ## Pipelined diagrams

-You will upload the diagrams for the 5 codes given above to Gradescope.
+You will upload the pipelined diagrams for the 5 codes given above to Gradescope in a single PDF file.

 ## Academic misconduct reminder